Wang1756/smart_seat_availability_system/README.md

 	1. Open the HTML file in a text editor.
 	2. Replace the firebaseConfig variables with your project details.
 	3. Open the HTML file in a web browser to view the live dashboard.

+<em>For the circuit diagram you can see from the Wokwi simulator https://wokwi.com/projects/449698239678167041</em>